parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

  displaced, millions of people killed and injured, and essentially very little by way of international intervention.
-These are cases where no great powers interested and is willing to generate the political will to engage the institutional accountability mechanisms that exist, because there isn't, for example,
+These are cases where no great power is interested and is willing to generate the political will to engage the institutional accountability mechanisms that exist, because there isn't, for example,